philipjc/BurgerComponent-React/README.md

-A React Component built with my React Starter kit.
-An animated burger icon with slide in navigation.
+An animated burger icon with slide in navigation built with React and my ES6 React Starter kit. .